 One of the most common fears among new street cyclists is getting hit from behind by an overtaking motor vehicle.
 Many of our students cite this as a major reason for not riding their bikes to work.
 For others, this fear leads to riding against traffic in order to see what’s coming.
 Bad idea!
 Not only is this illegal, it’s much more dangerous.
 Here’s how to conquer your fear.

-We’re your online resource for any question you might have about cycling in New York, whether you want to fix a flat, find a bike shop or join a local cycling group.
+We’re your online resource for any question you might have about cycling in New York, whether you want to navigate the city’s bike lanes, find a bike shop, or join a local cycling group.
+Looking to get back in bike shape?
+We also offer our home-grown training tips and health guidance from our official healthcare partner, NYU Langone.
 And if you don’t see what you’re looking for, just ask!

 Riding with lights when it’s dark makes cyclists much more visible and gives other traffic much more time to see and react to you.
 Don’t just depend on street-lighting to help you see in the dark; use lights and reflective gear to help others see you.
 In fact, biking without lights at night is against the law, and for good reason: It makes the cyclist invisible, putting them and others in danger.